KPWhiver/opentherm-gateway-esphome/README.md

 # opentherm-gateway-esphome
-Building and running the esphome config on a nodeMCU v2 connected to a Nodoshop opentherm gateway will add several sensors containing central heater/thermostat information.
+This is an external esphome component to control a Nodoshop Opentherm Gateway.
+It is build to work with the v2.11 but should also work with older versions.